 Effectively, this enforced Financial Advisers to set their own schedule of fees and publish them in a written document which must be provided to a client at the outset of a relationship.
 Fees must now be agreed between adviser and client and the only role a product provider can have is as a conduit to facilitate payments to the adviser.
-This year has seen these concepts extended into Europe by way of the following:

 The advantages to clients in paying for advice by way of a transparent fee are as follows: